How Out-of-Distribution Data Hurts Semi-Supervised Learning: Results and Discussion

+{\bf Analysis of weight variation.} Fig~\ref{fig:5} (a) shows the weight learning curve of our approach and DS3L on Fashion-MNIST OOD.
+The results show that our method learns better weights for unlabeled samples compared to DS3L.
+The weight distribution learned in other cases are also similar.

-{\bf Size of the clean validation set.} We make an attempt to explore the sensitivity of the clean validation set used in robust SSL approaches.
+{\bf Size of the clean validation set.} We explore the sensitivity of the clean validation set used in robust SSL approaches on Mean MNIST OOD.
 Fig~\ref{fig:5} (b) plots the classification performance with varying the size of the clean validation set.
-Surprisingly, our methods are stable even when using 25 validation images, and the overall classification performance does not grow after having more than 1000 validation images.
+Surprisingly, our methods are stable even when using only 25 validation images, and the overall classification performance does not grow after having more than 1000 validation images.

-{\bf Comparison of our proposed hyperparameter optimization algorithms.} Note that meta-approximation (R-SSL-Meta) and implicit-differentiation (R-SSL-IFT) have different tradeoffs on computational efficiency and accuracy.
-We find that implicit-differentiation is not always better than meta-approximation (e.g., Fig~\ref{fig:4} (a) (c) shows that R-VAT-Meta is better than R-VAT-IFT), and implicit-differentiation is more robust when reducing clean validation images (Fig~\ref{fig:5} (b)) or remove key technical components (Fig~\ref{fig:5} (d)-(e)).
-In addition, we design meta-approximation as a lower order approximation and implicit-differentiation is a higher order approximation such that implicit-differentiation method would have a large computation cost in practice, i.e., choose large $P$ and $J$ in practice.
-Fig~\ref{fig:5} (d) shows the running time between meta-approximation and implicit-differentiation.

-{\bf Ablation Study.} We conducted additional experiments (see Fig~\ref{fig:5} (d)-(e)) in order to demonstrate the contributions of the key technical components, including Cluster Re-weight (CRW) and weighted Batch Normalization (W-BN).
-The key findings obtained from this experiment are: \begin{itemize} \item W-BN plays an important role in our robust SSL framework to improve the robustness of BN against OODs. \item Remove CRW results in performance decrease, especially for VAT based approach, which demonstrates that CRW can further improve the accuracy and make the performance more robust. \item Implicit Differentiation method is more robust than Meta approximation when removing CRW or W-BN. \end{itemize}
+{\bf Ablation Studies.} We conducted additional experiments on Fashion-MNIST OOD (see Fig~\ref{fig:5} (c)-(e)) in order to demonstrate the contributions of the key technical components, including Cluster Re-weight (CRW) and weighted Batch Normalization (WBN).
+The key findings obtained from this experiment are \textit{1)} WBN plays a vital role in our weighted robust SSL framework to improve the robustness of BN against OOD data; \textit{2)} Removing CRW (or L1 regularization) results in performance decrease, especially for VAT based approach, which demonstrates that CRW (and L1 regularization) can further improve performance for our robust-SSL approach; \textit{3)} Fig~\ref{fig:5} (d)-(e) demonstrate that the performance of our approach would increase with (inner loop gradients steps) and inverse Hessian approximation) increase due to high-order approximation.
+Based on this, we choose best trade-off between speed and accuracy considering $J=3$ and $P=5$ when considering running time analysis in Fig~\ref{fig:run time} (c).

+{\bf L1 vs CRW tricks. } Next, we discuss the trade-offs between L1 and CRW.
+We first analyzed the sensitivity of our proposed CRW methods to the number of clusters used.
+Table~\ref{OOD_ex:K} demonstrates the test accuracies of our approach with varying numbers of clusters.
+The results indicate a low sensitivity of our proposed methods to the number of clusters.
+We also find that CRW generally can further improve the performance.
+Part of this success can be attributed to the good pretrained features.
+Our approach without CRW (only consider L1 regularization to reduce overfitting) performs well even without this additional information ( Table~\ref{SVHN} ,\ref{CIFAR100}, and Fig.~\ref{fig:5} (c)).